TodePond/TodePondDotCom/wikiblogarden/blending/block/readme.md

 The answer is usually "to influence people".
 And I don't know if I take comfort or discomfort from knowing I'm the same as everyone else.
 After all, why would [my ideas](https://www.todepond.com/wikiblogarden/my-wikiblogarden/no-more-ideas) be any better— any more correct than anyone else's?

 Essentially, how do I know my words are the right ones?
-How do I know that my code is worth transmitting at this place and time?
+How do I know that my code is worth transmitting at this place and time— time and place— place and time— right here, right now.

 ## Chaos